Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The First Cut

 That’s when I went digging through my tools.
-Ah, the sweet sound of the jigsaw!
+Ah, the sweet of the jigsaw!
 Well, maybe “sweet” isn’t the right word when you’re talking about woodworking.
-More like buzz-saw-chainsaw-hornets’ nest kind of sound, you know?
+More like buzz--chainsaw-hornets’ nest kind of sound, you know?
 So there I was, all pumped, jigsaw in hand, thinking I was the next Norm Abram.

 Then, uh-oh.
 The first cut?
 A mess.
 I mean, it looked like a raccoon had trapped itself in a box with a butter knife.
 I had this moment of panic when I thought, “What if this is my built-in excuse to never try again?”
 But then I picked up the pieces, and I swear I could hear them whispering, “Come on, don’t quit on us yet.”
 It was ridiculous, but I felt like I was building a relationship with the wood.